Kfollen93/Mini-Reference-Guide/README.md

   private void InitializeAnimations() // code
 }
 ```
 Plus many more (effects, sounds, etc)...
 You could tie this together as one big `PlayableCharacter` class but the code quickly becomes hard to maintain and would grow very large, along with of course, violating the SRP.
-Again, I personally do not take this principle to the extreme, as sometimes I find having a class group somethings together makes more logical sense to me.
+Again, I personally do not take this principle to the extreme, as sometimes I find having a class group some things together makes more logical sense to me.
 However, I am a strong advocate of a function should only do one thing.

  </details>
    <details>